 Humans develop object permanence (the ability to know things exist even when they can’t be seen or heard) before age one.
 We have long-term memory, and our capacity to love someone can endure, even after we no longer receive tangible expressions of love in return.
 We don’t have to move on from those we love if we don’t want, and quite often people don’t.

-If you like our articles, you might like our book.
-Available for pre-order now, click here for details.
+If you like our articles, you might like our book. click here for details.